13 Best Plastic-Free Shampoo Bars In the UK

 1. Hairy Jayne

-Come across a bar you really love?
+Come across a bar you love?
 Let me know how you get on.

 If you found this helpful, please share it with your friends.
 You can also support my content by buying me a coffee or following me on Instagram.
 Thanks for being here - Sophie <3